sabrinasettle/WeGrowIn/README.md

 The front end interacts with the ruby back end by using a index.erb.html and then copying that info over to a index.html

+## Also

+I fixed a front issue with the CSS, on the 12th of January, because I finally tried my project on my laptop and a bug was pretty clear and in the way of useability.
+So the old CSS file is included in the project but is not in use, just in case you would like you see or discuss.